 Other Hard Surfaces (cont.)
-BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is greater than 1,100 gallons.
-Where field testing indicates potential bioretention/rain garden sites have a measured (a.k.a., initial) native soil saturated hydraulic conductivity less than 0.30 inches per hour.
-A small-scale or large-scale PIT in accordance with Stormwater Manual Volume III, Section 3.3.6 (or an alternative small scale test specified by the City) shall be used to demonstrate infeasibility of bioretention areas.
-If the measured native soil infiltration rate is less than 0.30 in/hour, bioretention/rain as an option in Lis bioretention area In/a In/a Where the underdrain is elevated within a base course of gravel, it will also provide some modest flow reduction benefit that will help achieve Minimum Requirement #7.
-Where the minimum vertical separation of 3 feet to the seasonal high groundwater elevation or other impermeable layer would not be achieved below bioretention that would serve a drainage area that exceeds the following thresholds (and cannot reasonably be broken down into amounts smaller than indicated): o 5,000 square feet of pollution-generating impervious surface (PGIS) o 10,000 square feet of impervious area o 0.75 acres of lawn and landscape.
-Where the minimum vertical separation of 1 foot to the seasonal and Rationale for Each Where the minimum vertical separation of 1 foot to the seasonal high groundwater or other impermeable layer would not be achieved below bioretention that would serve a drainage area less than the above thresholds Within 100 feet of a drinking water well, or a spring used for drinking water supply.
+3MP and A F plicable Lots Infeasibility Criteria Infeasibility Description and Rationale for tach BMP Not Selected The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Bioretention or Rain Gardens (cont.)
+Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is greater than 1,100 gallons.
+V here field testing indicates potential bioretention/rain garden site, have a measured (a.k.a., initial) native soil saturated hydraulic condultivity less than 0.30 inches per hour.
+A small-scale or large scale PI'n accordance with Stormwater Manual Volume III, Srition 3.3.6 (or an alternative small scale test specified by the City) nall be used to de nonstrate infeasibility of bioretention areas in the measured native soil infiltration rate is less than 0.30 in hour, bioretention/rain griden BMPs are not required to be evaluated as an option in List #, or List #2.
+In these slow drain gisls, a bioretention area with n underdrain may be use a to treat pollution-generating surfaces to he, meet Minimum Requirement #6, Runoff Treatment.
+If the underdrain is elevated with in a base course of gravel, it will also provide some modest ff.
+W reduction benefit that will help achieve Minimum Requirement #7.
+Where the minimum vertical separation of 3 feet to the seasonal high groundwater elevation or since importaneable layer would not be achieved below bioretent in that would serve a drainage area that exceeds the following inresholds (and ca not reasonably be broken down into amounds smaller than indicau d): o 5,000 square feet of pollution-generating importious surface (PG a) o 10,000 square feet of impervious area o 0 5 acres of lawn and landscape.
+W'l are the minimum vertical separation of 1 foot to the seasonal high groundwater or other impermeable layer would not be achieved below bioretention area Within 100 feet of a drinking water well, or a spring used for drinking water supply.
 Within 10 feet of small on-site sewage disposal drainfield, including reserve areas, and grey water reuse systems.
 For setbacks from a "large on-site sewage disposal system," see Chapter 246-272B WAC.